Neuro-Symbolic Evaluation of Text-to-Video Models using Formal Verification: Methodology

 \subsection{Prompt Understanding via Temporal Logic Specification}

 We propose \textbf{Prompt Understanding via temporal Logic ($\ourpivot$)}, a novel method that facilitates an efficient and accurate conversion of text prompts to TL specifications.
 It preserves all semantic details of the prompt to formulate its TL specification.
-In contrast to previous works that focus solely on formulating relationships between singular objects, isolated events \citep{Fuggitti_Chakraborti_2024, brunello_et_al:LIPIcs.TIME.2019.17, chen2024nl2tltransformingnaturallanguages}, or encoding spatial information \citep{liu2023lang2ltl, pan2023dataefficientlearningnaturallanguage}, our method, $\ourpivot$, fully integrates both temporal and spatial details which previous methods fall short.
+In contrast to previous works that focus solely on formulating relationships between singular objects, isolated events \citep{Fuggitti_Chakraborti_2024, brunello_et_al:LIPIcs.TIME.2019.17, chen2024nl2tltransformingnaturallanguages}, or encoding spatial information \citep{liu2023lang2ltl, pan2023dataefficientlearningnaturallanguage}, our method, $\ourpivot$, fully captures both temporal and spatial details.
 By incorporating four evaluation modes, we provide a more comprehensive assessment across spatio-temporal dimensions.

 \paragraph{Evaluation Mode.} $\ourpivot$ compiles the text prompt into the different set of proposition $\propset$ and TL specifications $\spec$ across four evaluation modes:

 \begin{itemize} \item \textbf{Object Existence:} This mode evaluates the existence of objects specified in the text prompt.
 For instance, in our running example (\cref{sec:preliminaries}), the TL specification for the object existence mode can be defined as $\spec=\diamondsuit(\text{car} \ \wedge \ \text{cyclist} \ \wedge \ \text{obstacle}).$